 Name - The name, which can be different than the Eloqua campaign.
 You might have more than one Motiva Message Testing AI component on the Eloqua campaign canvas.

-2. Optimizer Criterion - This configures the optimizer to find the best performing email with respect to the Unique Open Rate or the Unique Click Through Rate.
+In this section, we first configure the optimizer criterion.
+This configures the optimizer to find the best performing email with respect to either Unique Open Rate or Unique Click Rate.

 - Select Opens when testing only subject line variations.